fortizc/sil/README.md

-**IMPORTANT**: This repo is deprecated, the develop continue in gitlab https://gitlab.com/fortizc/sil
+**IMPORTANT**: This repo is deprecated, the develop continue in GitLab https://gitlab.com/fortizc/sil

 # SIL
 This is a very **S**imple **I**mage **L**ibrary written in C to load and write images.
 It includes support for some Netpbm formats in binary mode like [PPM](http://netpbm.sourceforge.net/doc/ppm.html) and [PGM](http://netpbm.sourceforge.net/doc/pgm.html).